-The Diocese of Maitland-Newcastle has an absolute and abiding commitment to promote the safety, welfare and wellbeing of all children and vulnerable adults, particularly for those who participate in the life of the Diocese.
+The Diocese of Maitland-Newcastle has an absolute and abiding commitment to promote the safety, welfare and wellbeing of all children and vulnerable persons, particularly for those who participate in the life of the Diocese.

-Diocese-conducted investigations are:
+Diocese-conducted inquiries are:

 If you want more information about administrative inquiries conducted by the Diocese:

 Children can be the alleged victim or a potential witness in an administrative inquiry.
 Particular procedures are followed when children become a part of an inquiry, particularly when an OoSG investigator conducts the inquiry.
 Children should feel safe and supported during the inquiry.

 If you want more information as a child or parent of a child involved in an administrative inquiry conducted by the Diocese:

 Vulnerable persons can be the alleged victim or a potential witness in an inquiry.
 Particular procedures are followed to ensure vulnerable persons give informed consent before participating in the inquiry.
 Vulnerable persons should feel safe and supported during the inquiry.

 If you want more information as a vulnerable adult involved in an administrative inquiry:

 The Diocese takes all allegations of misconduct seriously, but allegations are not accepted as fact.
 Any diocesan worker could be the subject of an administrative inquiry.
 All diocesan workers are entitled to due process and appropriate levels of support and advice during and after the inquiry.